FiveElements/fire-crypto/README.md

 ## Install the Polymer-CLI

-First, make sure you have the [Polymer CLI](https://www.npmjs.com/package/polymer-cli) installed.
-Then run `polymer serve` to serve your application locally.
+First, make sure you have the [NodeJs](https://nodejs.org/en/) installed.
+Then run `npm run install` to install all global dependencies to run your application locally.

 ## Viewing Your Application

 ```
-$ polymer serve
+$ npm run dev
 ```

 ## Building Your Application